List of Greek royal consorts

 Consorts of the Kings of Greece were women married to the rulers of the Kingdom of Greece during their reign.
 All monarchs of modern Greece were male.
+The monarchy of Greece was abolished on 1 June 1973.

 Greek consorts bore the title, Queen of the Hellenes and the style, Majesty.
 The following queens were spouses of the kings of modern Greece between 1836 and 1973: